Growing Your Organizing Business in Phases

 7. Set-Up Your Workspace

-No matter how small, try to create a workspace where you can answer calls from prospect clients, take classes and sit down to write and create your business-related materials.
+No matter how small, try to create a workspace where you can answer calls from prospective clients, take classes and sit down to write and create your business-related materials.
 As your work with clients expands, so will the admin needs.
 Having a space to open the computer and get things done will be a great way to ground and dedicate yourself to your business growth.

 Best tip: Start small with an IKEA desk and drawer unit in a quiet corner of your house.